What is Cardiology?

 CABG + AVR/MVR

 A surgical procedure, CABG – High risk involves removal of a part of an artery or the vein or from other areas of the body.
-Only those artery or veins which are free of blockage are chosen and inserted to redirect the blood.
+Only those arteries or veins which are free of blockage are chosen and inserted to redirect the blood.
 They also help to bypass the blockage of heart vessels.
 This procedure is generally carried out on patients at high-risk.

 CABG or Coronary Artery Bypass Graft is a treatment done to restore the nutrient and oxygen supply to the heart muscle.
 This is then followed by VSD/ASD closure, an abbreviation for Ventricular Septal Defect closure or Atrial Septal Defect closure.
 The surgery is suggested to close the ventricular septal or atrial septal defect by a surgical process.